vedovelli/miragejs-starter-kit/README.md

 ## Example projects

-To help you see it in actions, there are 2 example projects.
+To help you see it in action there are 2 example projects.
 For each one of them all instructions above were followed and the data is displayed in the interface.

 **React**: [https://github.com/vedovelli/miragejs-starter-kit-react-example](https://github.com/vedovelli/miragejs-starter-kit-react-example)